Russ Harvey Consulting - Computer and Internet Services

 CMSs Have a Lot of Overhead

-However, CMSs require a lot of server computing power to generate this content in “real time” including a big chunk of content at the top of each page used to define styles.
+CMSs require a lot of server computing power to generate this content in “real time.”

-CMSs often include a big chunk of content at the top of each page to define general layout and style THEN more content on every line for specific styling information:
+Usually this includes a huge chunk of styling markup at the top of each page to define general layout and style followed by styling information on every line:

 A section of CMS site content.